mwaywithwords/rfe2209-jotnet/README.md

 ## Before Starting

 1. Confirm that all communication applications and tools are turned off, closed, put away
 1. Fork this repo and clone it.
-Do not push your work any time during this assessment.
-1. (If Applicable) Follow [these instructions](./RECORDING.md) to start recording your screen.

 ## Guidelines